Initiative on the Holocaust and Professional Leadership

 Dr. William Meinecke is a historian for the Museum’s leadership development programs and is the author of Nazi Ideology and the Holocaust, published by the Museum in 2007.
 He joined the Museum’s staff in 1992 to help create the Historical Atlas of the Holocaust and a multimedia learning site for students.
 A graduate of the University of Maryland, Baltimore County, he also attended the Universities of Bonn and Berlin in Germany and received an MA and a PhD in history from the University of Maryland at College Park.
 His dissertation is titled “Conflicting Loyalties: The Supreme Court in Weimar and Nazi Germany, 1918–1945.”

-Bridget Weisenreder is the program assistant for the Civic and Defense Initiatives and Law, Justice, and Society Initiatives branches of the Initiative, where she provides administrative and programmatic support for activities across the division.
+Bridget Weisenreder is the program coordinator for the Civic and Defense Initiatives and Law, Justice, and Society Initiatives branches of the Initiative, where she provides administrative and programmatic support for activities across the division.
 Prior to joining the Professional Leadership team, Bridget worked in the refugee resettlement field and volunteered at the Museum on weekends.
 She received a BA in International Studies - Peace and Conflict Resolution with minors in History and French from American University.

 Law and Justice Initiatives